ge-stalt/winston-datadog-transport/README.md

 Logs with 'info' severity are passed up as metrics - the "meta" data is in the standard Datadog format.
 No event is logged.

 ## Unsupported
-This transport does not support (yet) :
+This transport does not support :

 * **streaming**
 * **querying**

 [0]: https://github.com/flatiron/winston